heroku/hatchet/README.md

 > Note: If you want to execute tests in this temp directory, you likely want to use `in_directory_fork` otherwise you might accidentally contaminate the current environment's variables if you modify them.

 - `app.in_directory_fork`: Runs the given block in a temp directory and inside of a forked process
-- `app.directory`: Returns the current temp directory the appp is in.
+- `app.directory`: Returns the current temp directory the app is in.
 - `app.deploy`: Your main method, takes a block to execute after the deploy is successful.
 If no block is provided you must manually call `app.teardown!` (see below for an example).
 - `app.output`: The output contents of the deploy
 - `app.platform_api`: Returns an instance of the [platform-api Heroku client](https://github.com/heroku/platform-api).
 If hatchet doesn't give you access to a part of Heroku that you need, you can likely do it with the platform-api client.